Working with the Ingest Service

 • Bulk operations on folders are executed on every transitive child of the folder.
 So always know the number of children and avoid the operation when the number is too high.

-In order to optimize the throughput you have to distinct between different operations:
+In order to optimize throughput, you need to distinguish between two different operations:

 • Single-item operations like content creation and updates